-Esther, who lives in England, has total income of £112,000 for the tax year 2019/20.
+Esther, who lives in England, has total income of £112,000 for the tax year 2020/21.
 Her personal allowance is reduced by £1 for every £2 of income over £100,000, meaning she loses £6,000 from her personal allowance.
 As a higher rate (40%) taxpayer, she pays £2,400 on this extra taxable income.
 If she makes a pension contribution of £12,000 including the tax relief, this reduces her relevant income and she recovers her full annual allowance.
 In addition, she gets the full 40% tax relief on the contribution, amounting to £4,800.
 This means that the £12,000 contribution only costs her £4,800 (£12,000 - £2,400 - £4,800).
 This is equivalent to tax relief of 60%.

 The rules on limits for tax relief are complicated.
 Total contributions, including deemed contributions to an employer's defined benefit scheme (e.g. a scheme that provides a pension based on your final salary) must be kept within an annual allowance to avoid tax charges.
-For the 2019/20 tax year this annual allowance is £40,000, but it reduces for those with 'adjusted income' over £150,000 and it is just £10,000 for adjusted incomes of £210,000 and over.
+For the 2020/21 tax year, this annual allowance is £40,000, but it reduces for those with 'adjusted income' over £240,000 and it is just £4,000 for adjusted incomes of £312,000 and over.

 'Adjusted income' includes pension contributions paid by an employer or deducted from your pre-tax pay in addition to normal taxable income.
 Regardless of your earnings, the maximum contribution to your pensions (excluding any defined benefit schemes) without tax charges falls to just £4,000 once you have started to receive payments from your pensions flexibly.
-Some exceptions to this rule apply, for instance if you take a tax-free lump sum and buy certain types of lifetime annuity with the remaining fund.
+Some exceptions to this rule apply, for

-The very tight contribution limits have had some unintended consequences.
-In particular, many doctors and other NHS staff turned down working extra hours because these automatically resulted in additional pension accrual, which could lead to very high tax bills.
-The government has promised action to resolve this issue, but it can also affect other high earners in DB schemes, including in the armed forces and police.
+The threshold at which the tapered annual allowance kicks in increased from £150,000 in tax year 2019/20 to £240,000 in tax year 2020/21.
+This change is intended to answer the troubling situation where previously many consultants and other NHS staff turned down working extra hours because these automatically resulted in additional pension accrual, which could lead to very high tax bills.
+The change has alleviated but not removed the issue, which can also affect other high earners in DB schemes, including in the armed forces and police.
 Professional advice is essential in these circumstances.